pranaysamrit16/AO-STAR-algorithm/README.md

 ## input

-I have provided 2 input files named input1 and input2.
+I have provided a input file named input1.
 You can use that input file and also you can use your own input.

 ## Prerequisites: